Pokémon Go live events: Other events

 Outside of the events mentioned above, Niantic has held multiple one-off events, official or in cooperation with other organizations.
 On 7 May 2017, the first real-life event was held in Charlotte, North Carolina.
-The first such official Go event in Europe was held in Chester, United Kingdom, on 22–23 July 2017 during the annual Chester Heritage Festival in partnership with local non-profit Big Heritage.
+The first such official Go event in Europe was held in Chester in the United Kingdom, on 22–23 July 2017 during the annual Chester Heritage Festival in partnership with local non-profit Big Heritage.
 It was estimated that during the two days, between 16 and 18 thousand players visited the city.

 Between 9 and 15 August 2017, during the Pikachu Outbreak event held by TPC, Niantic held Pokémon Go Park events in two parks within the city of Yokohama, Japan.
 On 14 August, during the aforementioned event, a Pokémon Go Stadium event was held at Yokohama Stadium in which thousands of players attempted to catch Mewtwo.
 The event was livestreamed.
-In total, during the seven days of the event 2 million players participated in Yokohama, with the Pikachu Outbreak event overall recording 3 million participants including the Go players.
+In total, during the seven days of the event; 2 million players participated in Yokohama, with the Pikachu Outbreak event overall recording 3 million participants including the Go players.
 Due to the disruption to the city's traffic caused by the large numbers of attendees, Yokohama declined to host a Go event the following year.

 In partnership with the Knight Foundation, an event was held in Akron, Ohio on 26–27 August 2017.
 Niantic also partnered with the Viva Calle San Jose event on 17 September 2017, and a second iteration of the partnership was held on 23 September 2018.
 Go also held scavenger hunts in the Philadelphia's 2017 Philly Free Streets and in Los Angeles in partnership with CicLAvia on 10 December 2017.

 Held alongside the annual Pokémon Festa, between 4 and 12 November 2017 Go had an event held across South Korea.
-The event was repeated the following year, centered around Lotte Mall of Seoul, between 21 and 23 September 2018.
+The event was repeated the following year, centered around the Lotte World Mall in Seoul, between 21 and 23 September 2018.

 On Earth Day of April 2018, an "Earth Day Cleanup" event was launched, which rewarded players globally if sufficient players signed up to join cleanup events across 12 countries.
 Niantic reported over 4,200 players signing up with 6,600 kg of trash collected across 19 countries.